netwrix/privilege-secure/api-docs/AccessControlPolicy/FindResourcePolicies.md

 ## Retrieve policies by managed resource id.
+(Auth roles: Admin,App)

 <a id="opIdFindResourcePolicies"></a>